 Palm Beach Equine Clinic proudly offers an updated Nuclear Scintigraphy lab (bone scan) that houses the MiE Nuclear Scintigraphy gamma ray camera.
 Nuclear Scintigraphy is typically used to diagnosis injuries or bone remodeling within the skeletal anatomy of the horse.
 This specialized camera is equipped with sharper contours for precise imaging that results in accurate lameness diagnoses.
 Advanced software provides the ability to acquire high quality images despite small movements from the patient.
 This feature reduces the time required to complete a study, which provides quicker results.

 Bone scans are also very useful in defining multi-limb lameness origins for the hard to diagnose, long-duration lameness cases.
-Typically, Nuclear Scintigraphy scans isolate points of injury to be identified further with other diagnostic techniques, such as Digital Radiology and MRI.
+Typically, Nuclear Scintigraphy scans isolate points of injury to be identified further with other diagnostic techniques, such as digital radiology and magnetic resonance imaging (MRI).